 Tier II: Two or three subjects from the intermediate subjects in German language, literature and culture: 21F.405-21F.412.

-21F.405 Germany Today: Intensive Study of German Language and Culture; HASS-H
+21F.405 Intermediate German: Intensive Study of Language and Culture; HASS-H

 21F.414 German Culture, Media, and Society; HASS-H